Buyer's guide

 Match the vest to the shift, not just the day.

 For full-shift industrial work in 120°F+ heat, the key question is not "how cold does it get?" but "how long does it stay cold?"
-Solid-state and circulatory cooling vests are the only categories that can cover an 8–12 hour shift without re-icing or refilling.
+Active Cooling and circulatory vests are the only categories that can cover an 8–12 hour shift without re-icing or refilling.

 • ClimateHumid: avoid evaporative.
 Dry: any category works.

 • PPE-fitWorn under hi-vis or FR?
-Choose sub-2-lb solid-state.
+Choose sub-2-lb Active Cooling.

 • LogisticsNo ice/freezer on site?
 Skip ice and PCM.

 • Shift length8+ hr?
-Solid-state with hot-swap batteries.
+Active Cooling with hot-swap batteries.

 • CostCost per cooling hour beats sticker price.
 Calculate over the gear's lifespan.